daviddechaux/Kingmaker/readme.md

 ## In progress :
 - Create factions : Claim hexagone
+- Make fog more manageable (add and transparency)

 ## Maybe :
 - Load default file from web (currently data are store in js) : Cross domain origin issue